Understanding Adderall Addiction

 • Black Beauties

+In a recent study published in 2023, 15% of 1,663 college students reported that they took prescription stimulants in the past year, Adderall being the most used drug.
 Adderall is most often abused among college students to help them pull all-nighters to study or get projects done.
-However, danger arises when students take the drug and mix it with alcohol and other drugs at parties.
+However, the danger arises when students take the drug and mix Adderall with alcohol and other drugs at parties.

 College is a high-pressure environment.
 Whether the pressure is to get good grades or to spend time partying with friends, the pressures are there.
 Adderall is a drug that can be abused in the classroom or the party scene, which makes it potentially even more dangerous and addicting among college students.

-Still, anyone at any age can abuse Adderall.
-All it takes is someone to overuse their prescription without speaking with their doctor first.
-That alone is abuse, and the fact that the longer you take Adderall, the more you need, makes it dangerously easy for someone to quickly develop a dependency or addiction to the substance.
-That is why being open and honest with your doctor is of the utmost importance.
+The longer Adderall is taken, the greater the need to continue taking it.
+This makes it dangerously easy for someone to quickly develop a dependency or an addiction to the substance.
+Being open and honest with your doctor is of the utmost importance.

 • Improved attention span